Lupinus angustifolius: Biology

 Like other legumes, the narrow-leaved lupin fixes nitrogen in a symbiotic interaction with different bacteria in the rhizosphere.
 Bacteria living in this rhizosphere include Bradyrhizobium lupinii or the newly discovered species Kribbella lupini.
+In some places these bacteria are not native to the soil and need to be inocculated onto the seed for the lupins to have a nitrogen fixing effect.
+It was found that Lupins accumulate on average 195.4 kg N/h, 80 % of which were fixed from the atmosphere.

 The narrow-leaved lupin is an erect, branching herb sometimes exceeding one meter.
 There are reduced-branching cultivars.
 Each palmate leaf is divided into 5 to 9 linear leaflets under 4 centimeters long.
 The herbage is slightly hairy in some areas.
 The inflorescence bears many flowers in shades of blue, violet, pink, or white.
 The fruit is a legume pod containing seeds of varying colors from dark gray to brown to white, or speckled or mottled.

 Lupinus angustifolius has a high content of alkaloids, e.g. lupanin or angustifolin.
 However, cultivars with a low alkaloid content have been bred.
 These low alkaloid cultivars are called sweet lupins, such as the Australian Sweet Lupin.

+Domestication and Modern Use

+The process of domestication for narrow-leaved lupine presumably started in the 1930‒1940s, when the discovered alkaloid-free mutants enabled plant breeders in Germany and Sweden to develop the first forage cultivars.
+The first fully domesticated varieties of L. angustifolius were developed in the 1960s by John Gladstones at the University of Western Australia.
+Subsequently, the Australian sweet and non-shattering L. angustifolius genetics has been utilised by plant breeders in Germany, Poland, Belarus and Russia to breed sweet grain varieties suitable for northern European conditions, including enhanced flowering time regulation, more uniform maturation, greater tolerance to cooler environments, and resistance to fungal diseases.
+Australia adopted the common name 'Australian sweet lupin' to emphasise that Australian narrow-leafed lupin has alkaloid levels within the Food Standards Australia and New Zealand standard of seed with 0.02% total alkaloids or below.

+Blue Lupin production expanded rapidly in Western Australia through the 1980s and 1990s, but persistent weed problems and declining market prices made lupin cultivation less profitable and more difficult to manage.
+Consequently, many growers switched to canola (or fallow), leading to a sharp drop in production from a peak of 1.5 million tonnes in 1999 to just under 300,000 tonnes in 2012.
+In 2023, Western Australia produced 400,000 tonnes of blue lupin.

+In Poland, the second largest producer of lupins after Australia, narrow-leaved lupins have gained importance in recent years.

+In Russia, the area cultivated with narrow-leaved lupins reached 78,971 hectares in 2019.